FHA Well Water Testing in North Carolina

 Lead — EPA MCL is 0.015 mg/L (15 parts per billion)

 Additional parameters can be required by the lender, underwriter, or local health authority.
 North Carolina counties in the Carolina Slate Belt may require arsenic testing.
 Properties with older plumbing or specific water quality concerns may require additional metals or chemical testing.
+FHA water testing requirements are governed by HUD Handbook 4000.1 for properties served by private wells.
+Before the loan can close, the water supply must be shown to be safe and potable, and the file must contain acceptable supporting documentation.

-All sampling follows EPA-recognized procedures and is submitted to a North Carolina state-certified laboratory under chain of custody.
+All sampling follows EPA-recognized procedures and is submitted to a North Carolina state-certified laboratory under a chain of custody.
 Results are returned formatted for FHA lender and underwriter review.

 FHA Well Location and Setback Requirements